yash-mb/ESE-519_Setup_Guide/README.md

      at the bottom of the screen and select "GCC for arm-none-eabi" compiler.

  15. Connect your RP2040 board to the PC and copy paste the .uf2 file for hello_world in it.

+ 16. Go on the device manager from windows search and check for USB Serial Device in Ports.
+Note the COM position.

+ 17. Open PuTTY and set values as follows:

+ 18. Once you click open, you will see a terminal window displaying "Hello, world!".

+### That's it you are done!!!